A clear look at Mortgage & Real Estate data accuracy in Model Match

 What’s in This Article

-1. How Model Match Collects Mortgage Transactions
+1. How Model Match collects transactions

 2. Why Some Real Estate Transactions Appear as Cash at First